Henry Sacheverell: Early life

 The son of Joshua Sacheverell, rector of St Peter's, Marlborough, he was adopted by his godfather, Edward Hearst, and his wife after Joshua's death in 1684.
 His maternal grandfather, Henry Smith, after whom he was possibly named, may be the same Henry Smith who is recorded as a signatory of Charles I's death warrant.
 His relations included what he labelled his "fanatic kindred"; his great-grandfather John was a rector, three of whose sons were Presbyterians.
 One of these sons, John (Sacheverell's grandfather), was ejected from his vicarage at the Restoration and died in prison after being convicted for preaching at a Dissenting meeting.
 He was more proud of distant relatives who were Midlands landed gentry that had supported the Royalist cause during the Civil War.

 The Hearsts were pious High Anglicans and were pleased with Sacheverell, who was "always retiring to his private devotions before he went to school".
 He was educated at Marlborough Grammar School from 1684 to 1689.
 He was sent to Magdalen College, Oxford, in 1689, where he was a student until 1701 and a fellow from 1701 to 1713.
 Joseph Addison, another native of Wiltshire, had entered the same college two years earlier.
-It was at Sacheverell's instigation that Addison wrote his 'Account of the Greatest English Poets' (1694) and he dedicated it to Sacheverell.
+It was at Sacheverell's instigation that Addison wrote his Account of the Greatest English Poets (1694) and he dedicated it to Sacheverell.
 Sacheverell took his degree of B.A. on 30 June 1693, and became M.A. on 16 May 1695.

 The Bishop of Oxford, John Hough, ordained him deacon on 18 May 1695.
 However, when, in 1697, he presented himself to the Bishop of Lichfield, William Lloyd, with a reference from the dean of Lichfield, Lloyd complained of his grammatically incorrect Latin.
 Sacheverell, who had published several Latin poems, quoted Latin grammars to verify his Latin and apparently told Lloyd it was "better Latin than he or any of his chaplains could make".
 Lloyd sent his secretary to his library to prove Sacheverell wrong but failed to do so.

-In 1696, he was appointed chaplain to Sir Charles Holt (fl.
-1670s) and curate for Aston parish church.
-However, when the Aston living fell vacant, Holt refused to appoint Sacheverell.
-Holt's wife years later claimed this was because Sacheverell "was exceedingly light and foolish, without any of that gravity and seriousness which became one in holy orders; that he was fitter to make a player than a clergyman; that in particular, he was dangerous in a family, since he would among the very servants jest upon the torments of Hell".
+In 1696, he was appointed chaplain to Sir Charles Holte and curate for Aston parish church.
+However, when the Aston living fell vacant, Holte refused to appoint Sacheverell.
+Holte's wife years later claimed this was because Sacheverell "was exceedingly light and foolish, without any of that gravity and seriousness which became one in holy orders; that he was fitter to make a player than a clergyman; that in particular, he was dangerous in a family, since he would among the very servants jest upon the torments of Hell".
 Lancelot Addison, the dean of Lichfield and the father of Joseph, nominated him to the small vicarage of Cannock in Staffordshire and after an intense three-day examination, Lloyd was finally convinced Sacheverell was ready and accepted his nomination in September 1697.
 Sacheverell was threatened with prosecution for seditious libel after preaching a fiery sermon but this was dropped due to Sacheverell's unimportance.